python-bale-bot/python-bale-bot/docs/api.rst

 .. function:: on_update(update)

-   Called when a Update Sent.
+   Called when a Update receive.

    :param update: The update
    :type update: :class:`bale.Update`